Search and Surveillance Act 2012

 347: Transitional provision relating to sections 14 to 29 of Misuse of Drugs Amendment Act 1978, or

-"What happens to old cases when drug laws change"
+"What happens to old drug laws when new laws started"

 Part 5Amendments, repeals, and miscellaneous provisions